Origin and OriginPro

 If you are upgrading from a previous version, visit our Top Features page to see what's new in the latest version, or browse our Key Features by Version page.

 Browse the sections below to learn more about Origin and OriginPro.
 Features available only in OriginPro are marked as PRO.

-With over 100 built-in graph types and point-and click customization of all elements, Origin makes it easy to create and customize publication-quality graphs.
+With over 100 built-in and extended graph types and point-and-click customization of all elements, Origin makes it easy to create and customize publication-quality graphs.
 You can add additional axes and panels, add, remove plots, etc. to suit your needs.
 Batch plot new graphs with similar data structure, or save the customized graph as graph template or save customized elements as graph themes for future use.

 A 3D OpenGL Surface Plot with multiple surfaces stacked in one graph layer.
 The graph has been customized by assigning a unique plot style and a custom Z offset to each surface.
 Some surfaces are also rendered as flat.